 Click here for a great selection of Amazon.com books about Red-Tailed Hawks.

 General Facts about the Red-Tailed Hawk

-The loud shrieking call of the Red-Tailed Hawk, that is often used on television to represent other types of birds, is usually done while in flight and is a sign
+- The loud shrieking call of the Red-Tailed Hawk, that is often used on television to represent other types of birds, is usually done while in flight and is a sign of hunger.

 Red-Tailed Hawk Descriptive Facts